Termbank

 Q: How can I visualize sensor data?

-In the lecture material, the project chapter also gives tips for visualizing sensor data outside the development environment.
+In the lecture material, the project chapter gives tips for visualizing sensor data by printing data in the terminal using printf.
 You can use programs like M$ Excel, gnuplot, Python libraries, Matlab, etc.

 It’s recommended to collect the sensor data in csv format, which most programs can read directly.